ilf/gpg-maintenance/README.md

 Be sure to set up your GnuPG options file "~/.gnupg/gpg.conf" to use Tor and a Keyserver supporting HKPS.

-See the example gpg.conf for some proposed good practices.
+See [this example gpg.conf](https://github.com/ioerror/duraconf/blob/master/configs/gnupg/gpg.conf) for an implementation of the OpenPGP Best Practices.

 Autostart
 ---------